dharmp0/dharmp0/README.md

 -->

 - 🔭 I'm a junior pursuing a double-degree in Computer Science and Business Administration at Wilfrid Laurier University.
-- 💻 I'm currently a Software Engineer Intern at Manulife, and was previously a Research Assistant at Laurier.
+- 💻 I'm currently a Software Engineer Intern at RBC, previously a Software Engineer Intern at Manulife and a Research Assistant at Laurier.
 - ⚡ I love exploring new technologies, building creative projects with real impact, and spending time at the gym or watching/playing basketball.

 ## 🛠 Languages and Tools